 Getting back to education

 When future teachers graduate from Texas A&M University, their degree is not what you would expect.
-Instead of being awarded a degree in education, these students receive a degree in interdisciplinary studies with certification in specific grade and subject areas.
+Instead of being awarded a degree in education, these students receive a B.S. in Education with certification in specific grade and subject areas.

 However, that will change with the return of the education degree in Fall 2021.

 “Experts recognized the need to allow educator preparation programs to adequately cover pedagogy and topics that today’s teachers need to know such as: mental health, school ethics, and the needs of exceptional children,” said Dr. Janet Hammer, clinical professor in the Department of Teaching, Learning and Culture.

 Since 1991, colleges and universities have not been allowed to offer a degree in education due to the passage of House Bill 72.

 H.B.
 72 was passed during a special legislative session in the summer of 1984 and is considered the most massive change in the history of Texas public education.
 This bill went on to impact Senate Bill 994, passed in 1987.